 There are a wide variety of switchgrass cultivars.
 Some ornamental cultivars can be more sensitive to their environments than others, so it's important to check their needs before planting.
 Some of the most popular or unique include:

 - ‘Blue Tower’ – a very tall cultivar, with distinct bluey-green foliage, that can grow to reach 8 feet in height.

 - ‘Dallas Blues’ – with wider blue leaves than most switchgrass varieties, it forms in very dense clumps.
 It's also known for being particularly drought-tolerant and producing copper color in the fall season.

-- 'Shenandoah' - this is one of the smallest switchgrass cultivars, and it only reaches around two to three feet in height.
+- 'Shenandoah' - this is one of the smallest switchgrass cultivars, and it only reaches around 2 to 3 feet in height.

 Switchgrass can easily be propagated through the division of clumps.
 It's best to do this in the spring as they need warm soil to establish.
 Clump division is recommended every few years, as the center of the clumps can begin to die out, and this will help to boost their vigor.